Aura Messaging Protocol (AMP)

 Checkpoints anchor the ratchet.
 Facts represent all shared state.
 Keys are always rederived deterministically.
 This property enables true multi-device messaging.
 All devices in an authority see the same messages.
 All devices can send and receive without coordinating who is currently active.
 The authority appears as a single messaging entity to external parties.

-16. Failure Modes
+15. Failure Modes

 AMP drops messages only when they fall outside the cryptographically safe envelope.
 These failures are intentional safeguards.

-16.1 Generation Out of Window
+15.1 Generation Out of Window

 A message is dropped if its generation lies outside the valid generation set.
 Causes include stale sender state, aged messages post-GC, or invalid generations from attackers.

-16.2 Epoch Mismatch
+15.2 Epoch Mismatch

 Messages are rejected when the header epoch is inconsistent with reduced epoch state.
 This includes epochs that are too old, non-linear epochs, or replays from retired epochs.

-16.3 AEAD Failure
+15.3 AEAD Failure

-16.4 Beyond Recovery Horizon
+15.4 Beyond Recovery Horizon

 Messages older than the current checkpoint window cannot be decrypted because older checkpoints have been garbage collected.
 This is an intentional forward secrecy tradeoff.

-16.5 Policy-Enforced Invalidity
+15.5 Policy-Enforced Invalidity

 After context epoch bumps or high-severity PCS events, messages from previous context epochs are intentionally dropped.
+After subtractive, quarantine, or cryptoshred transitions, messages from old channel epochs may also be rejected by transition policy.

 See Also

-- Transport and Information Flow for guard chain enforcement
+- Transport and Information Flow for guard chain enforcement and AMP data-plane acceptance

-- Consensus for epoch bump finalization
+- Consensus for epoch transition finalization

-- Maintenance for snapshot and GC integration
+- Distributed Maintenance Architecture for snapshot and GC integration